plusserver/docs/content/en/container/managed-kubernetes/tutorials/read-write-many-plusnfs.md

 date: 2024-05-27
 ---

+## Prerequesites

+In order to use the RWX feature in our PSKE, the 'plusNFS' product is required.

 ## Egress IP of an Cluster

-After configuring plusnfs (v2), you will be asked for the IP address(es) that should have access to the NFS.
+After configuring 'plusNFS', you will be asked for the IP address(es) that should have access to the NFS.
 This is determined as follows:

 ```bash
 k run debug-pod -ti --rm --restart=Never --image=ghcr.io/r3m1n0x/kimage -- curl ifconfig.me
 ```

-## Install of the nfs-subdir-external-provisioner
+## Installation of the nfs-subdir-external-provisioner

 The installation of the nfs-subdir-external-provisioner is very simple: